 In short, if you absolutely care about performance and speed, go for MaxCDN.
-They have more data centres around the World, and are more dedicated to improving your page loading times.
+They have more data centers around the World and are more dedicated to improving your page loading times.

 If you’re more interested in something that will protect your website from DDoS attacks, while improving your page loading times a lot (but not as much as MaxCDN), then Cloudflare is worth consideration.

-Pricing wise, they have very different models.
+Pricing-wise, they have very different models.
 Cloudflare offers a free limited service, while MaxCDN does not.
-MaxCDN’s plans are based on how much bandwidth you use, while Cloudflare charge you depending on what features you need.
+MaxCDN’s plans are based on how much bandwidth you use, while Cloudflare charges you depending on what features you need.

 Cloudflare’s pro plan starts at $20/month.
 If you require any of their advanced page speed or security features this increases to $200/month.

 Some people like to use both in tandem.
 You can use MaxCDN as your main content delivery network (where you host your images, JS, and CSS files on a different subdomain), and then use Cloudflare on your root domain to protect against DDoS attacks.